Ed Howard (lawyer): 2000–2005

+While at Kornarens and Howard, Howard drafted an initiative that helped victims of identity theft.

 He also represented the Bolsa Chica Land Trust before the California Coastal Commission, responsible for crafting the legal theories, grassroots advocacy, and submissions that lead to the Commission in 2000 unanimously preserving not just ribbons of land around wetlands but large tracts of adjacent land.
 The Commission was subsequently sued by Signal Landmark and Hearthside Homes, Inc. and Howard represented the Land Trust in that case, which turned aside the developer's challenge.

 In 2000, Howard became the Chief Policy Consultant & Special Counsel to State Senator Liz Figueroa.
 Ed had wide-ranging duties that included speech writing and developing, drafting, lobbying, and negotiating the Senator's legislative agenda, especially in the areas of health care, health insurance, property-casualty insurance, labor, Workers’ Compensation, consumer rights, and privacy.
 He drafted and staffed AB 32 (2000) (a bill jointly authored with Republican Assembly member Keith Richman to reform and expand Medi-Cal and Healthy Families and insure thousands more California children), SB 771 (2001) (establishing a state-maintained "Do Not Call" list that bars telemarketers from calling anyone on the list; jointly authored by Republican Assembly member John Campbell; now copied federally by the FTC); and SB 1950 (2002) (broad reform of Medical Board's doctor disciplinary practices).

 In 2005, Howard became the Chief Consultant of Joint Committee on Boards, Commissions and Consumer Protection.
 As Chief Consultant, Howard spearheaded the investigation and review of all the state's boards and commissions.
 Howard successfully staffed SB 231 (Figueroa), a landmark reform of Medical Board operations.
 In the same year Howard was named the Chief Consultant of the Senate's Government Modernization, Efficiency & Accountability Committee.
 Howard's duties included working on bill analyses and legislative reform proposals.
 Howard's staff work include SB 577 (2005) (reforming government finance regulation); SB 796 (2005) (requiring Internet access to government information); and SB 954 (reforming information technology procurement).